 Constructing Hypothetical Risk-Return Distributions We also can go a step further with our analysis by combining a variety of observed metrics which inform the market behavior of participants and then make some heroic assumptions to create a hypothetical risk-return probability distribution that is completely independent of any assumptions about the shape of the probability distribution.
 That is, unlike Black-Scholes-Merton which requires a well-behaved single-mode, bell-shaped probability distribution, we can break free of that highly constraining assumption that is clearly at odds with the price patterns observed in the market.
-Our version is known as the Market Sentiment Meter (or MSM) and is constructed using metrics for implied volatility, historical volatility, intra-day high-low price spreads, and put and call options trading activity, in which two different distributions are "normal," the mixture distribution can take on a wide variety of interesting shapes, is not required to be bell-shaped, and can even be bimodal in rare circumstance.
-In the case of the hypothetical MSM risk-return probability distributions the possible shapes are classified into four sentiment states as show in Figure 12.2 Figure 12
+Our version is known as the Market Sentiment Meter (or MSM) and is constructed using metrics for implied volatility, historical volatility, intraday high-low price spreads, and put and call options trading activity, in which two different distributions are created and then combined in a mixed-distribution process.
+Even if both probability distributions are "normal," the mixture distribution can take on a wide variety of interesting shapes, is not required to be bell-shaped, and can even be bimodal in rare circumstance.
+In the case of the hypothetical MSM risk-return probability distributions the possible shapes are classified into four sentiment states as show in Figure 12.
+Figure 12